 VCP – VMware Certified Professional

 Virtualization is a hot topic in IT and will continue to grow in the future.
-The VMware Certified Professional Program is designed for individuals who want to demonstrate their expertise in virtual infrastructure and increase the potential for career advancement.
+The VMware Certified Professional Program is designed for people who want to show their ability in virtual infrastructure and increase the potential for career advancement.

 For more information visit the VMware Certified Professional on vSphere 4 website.